-Does SMA (Symantec Management Agent) provides “backward compatibility” ?
+Does the SMA (Symantec Management Agent) provide “backward compatibility”?

 Here is some information provided by PM and QA regarding a feature called “backward compatibility” for SMA (Symantec Management Agent) and plug-ins:

 The use of this feature is intended to be a temporary state to assist customers in migrating the agents in phases.
 We do not support the long-term use of the product in this state.
 If a customer encounters an issue that is specific to using an older agent with a new version of the Symantec Management Platform (SMP) and that issue is not present when the agent is upgraded to the same version as the SMP, we will not fix the issue.
 The solution will be for the customer to upgrade the agent to the same version as the SMP.

 This feature is supported only for the two most recent major/minor versions of the agent.
 For example, an ITMS 8.6 SMP will enable customers to manage devices using an 8.1 or 8.5 agent.
 As mentioned, this is intended to be a temporary state to assist customers in migrating their agents because we realize that it is unrealistic for customers to upgrade all agents at once in larger environments.
 Customers need to understand that they should not plan to run the product in this state for any length of time.